thanpolas/thanpolas.github.com/_posts/javascript/2013-01-31-why-i-dont-like-amd-and-what-i-will-do-about-it.md

 define(id?, dependencies?, factory);
 {% endhighlight %}

 Some people like this style some people don't.
 The main reasoning being that you don't want to leak variables to the global namespace.
-I understand that but that's not the only way.
-I am a fan of namespaced applications, it's a choice.
-There's no right or wrong there.
+I understand that but the AMD pattern is not the only way to avoid global namespace pollution.

 ### AMD Creates Closures For Each File